 When administering immunosuppressants, clinicians need to individualize a patient’s drug therapy.
 The goal is to attain an optimal balance between therapeutic efficacy and the probability of adverse effects.
-Patients present varying pharmacodynamics and pharmacokinetics, so achieving this goal can be challenging.
+Patients present varying pharmacodynamics and pharmacokinetics, so achieving this goal with immunosuppressant therapy monitoring can be challenging.

 Early on, clinicians used analytical techniques to measure drug concentrations in biological fluids during drug treatment.
 However, the emergence of therapeutic drug monitoring (TDM) offered an opportunity to minimize the pharmacokinetic component of variability by managing drug therapy using concentrations in the body instead of dosages.